blogmarketing/blogmarketing.github.io/_posts/2024-01-22-internal-linking-seo-strategy-guide.md

 ---
 layout: post
 title: How to create a strong internal linking strategy for your website and SEO
-description: In the dynamic world of search engine optimization (SEO), internal linking stands as a crucial element in enhancing website visibility and user engagement.
-By strategically connecting relevant pages within your website, you can guide search engines and visitors to the most valuable content, boosting your ranking and fostering a positive user experience.
+description: Internal linking in SEO is vital, guiding users to valuable content and enhancing visibility.
+Strategically connect relevant pages for optimal results.
 img: /assets/images/post/2024-01-22-internal-linking-seo-strategy-guide/internal-linking-seo-strategy-guide.jpg
 image: /assets/images/post/2024-01-22-internal-linking-seo-strategy-guide/internal-linking-seo-strategy-guide.jpg
 type: 'BlogPosting'